Battle of Maida

-The Battle of Maida, fought on 4 July 1806 was a battle between the British expeditionary force and a French force outside the town of Maida in Calabria, Italy during the Napoleonic Wars.
-John Stuart led 5,236 British troops to victory over about 5,400 troops under the command of French general Jean Reynier, inflicting significant losses while incurring relatively few casualties.
-Maida is located in the toe of Italy, about 30 km west of Catanzaro.
-The Battle of Maida demonstrated the effectiveness of the double-line formation employed by J. Stuart against the triple line used by J. Reynier; two ranks in linear formation allowed the British to stretch a longer line, delivering a more powerful simultaneous volley.
+The Battle of Maida was fought on 4 July 1806 between the British and French armies outside Maida, Calabria during the Napoleonic Wars.
+John Stuart led a British expeditionary force of 5,236 troops to victory over a force of approximately 5,400 French troops under Jean Reynier, inflicting heavy losses while incurring light casualties.
+The battle demonstrated the effectiveness of the double-line formation employed by Stuart against the triple line used by Reynier; two ranks in linear formation allowed the British to stretch a longer line and deliver more powerful volleys.

-In early 1806, the French invaded and overran the Kingdom of Naples, forcing King Ferdinand I of the Two Sicilies and his government to flee to Sicily.
-The Calabrians revolted against their new conquerors and Stuart's expeditionary force tried to exploit the unrest by raiding the coast.
+In February 1806, the French invaded and overran the Kingdom of Naples, forcing King Ferdinand I of the Two Sicilies and his government to flee to Sicily.
+The Calabrians revolted against the French and Stuart's expeditionary force tried to exploit the unrest by raiding the coast.
 While ashore, the British encountered Reynier's division and the two sides engaged in battle.
-The 19th-century historians presented the action as a typical fight between French columns and British lines.
-This view of the battle has been called into doubt by at least one modern historian who argued that the French deployed into lines.
+19th-century British historians presented the engagement as a typical fight between French columns and British lines.
+This view of the battle has been called into doubt by modern historians who argue that the French deployed into lines.
 Nobody questions the result which was a one-sided British victory.

-After the battle, Stuart captured some isolated garrisons in Calabria and was transported back to Sicily by the Royal Navy.
-Two weeks after the battle, the city of Gaeta fell to the French after a long siege.
-While Stuart succeeded in preventing a French invasion of Sicily and sustained the revolt in Calabria, he missed an opportunity to assist the defenders of Gaeta.
+Following the battle, Stuart captured several isolated French garrisons in Calabria and was transported back to Sicily by the Royal Navy.
+Two weeks after the battle, Gaeta fell to the French after a long siege.
+While Stuart succeeded in preventing a French invasion of Sicily and sustained the revolt in Calabria, he missed an opportunity to assist the defenders of Gaeta which resulted in Naples definitively falling under French control.